Four-wall distribution

-In the film industry, four wall distribution (also known as four-walling) is a process through which a studio or distributor rents movie theaters for a period of time and receives all of the box office revenue.
+In the film industry, four-wall distribution (also known as four-walling) is a process through which a studio or distributor rents movie theaters for a period of time and receives all of the box-office revenue.
 The four walls of a movie theater give the term its name.
 Companies engaging in this practice were common in the United States during the late 1960s and 1970s; one of them was the Utah-based Sunn Classic Pictures.

 History

-Four wall distribution is termed after the four walls of a movie theater.
-In this process, a film company spends at least one or two weekends renting a movie theater from the facility's owner for a flat fee.
-The company receives all of the box office revenue, while the theater keeps sales from popcorn and concessions.
-By contrast, ticket sales are shared between theaters and distributors on normal releases.
+Four-wall distribution is termed after the four walls of a movie theater.
+In this process, a film company rents a movie theater from the theater's owner for a flat fee, typically for one or two weekends.
+The film company receives all of the box-office revenue, while the theater keeps sales from popcorn and concessions.
+By contrast, with normal releases theaters and distributors share ticket sales.